jamiewang76/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_ To help user make friends/find love in a big city

-The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*

-Storyboards are a tool for visually exploring a users interaction with a device.
-They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
-Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*

-Present your ideas to the other people in your breakout room (or in small groups).
-You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*